 - All our activities are free.

 - We are flexible!
-If you have an idea for an activity not listed below, please get in touch and we will do our best to accommodate your class.
+If you have an idea for an activity or talk not listed, please get in touch and we will do our best to accomodate you.

 - Multiple activities can be done during a single visit.